neverthesameagain/neverthesameagain/README.md

 - 🌱 I’m currently learning front end development, NLP, ML
 - I’m looking to collaborate on anything that has python?
 - 📫 find me on aryannmathur@gmail.com
+-
+-
+-

-🛠  Tech Stack
+-🛠  Tech Stack

-C C++ Python JavaScript HTML5 CSS3
+Python JavaScript HTML5 CSS3

-Flask Django Bootstrap jQuery MySQL MariaDB SQLite

-NumPy Pandas scikit-learn Keras TensorFlow
+MySQL NumPy Pandas

-AWS Heroku Git
+tkinter

 <!---
 neverthesameagain/neverthesameagain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.